ssapra/docs-build-service/using.md

 **Current Constraints**

-* Users can only pass one registry secret per command
+* Users can only add a secret at a time
 * The registry credential that a given team uses can be updated by modifying the above file and running the `pb secrets registry apply` command.

 2) Associating a git credential with a team.
 If a user wants Build Service to execute builds against app source code that lives in a private git repository, they must associate a git secret with the team they previously created.